 In terms of number of investors, we have around 10.

+Do you have an exit strategy or do you see UpMail as a cashflow business?
 Yes, we do have an exit strategy.
 We would like to get acquired and we have a few different target buyers in mind.
 In our case, we will need to sell at some point because what we're doing is part of a much larger ecosystem.
 We're really good at one thing, the sales communication and the proposals but that's only part of a larger industry sales funnel ecosystem.
+What is UpMail's competitive edge vs competitors?
+One thing is how we position ourselves, we target hotel groups.
+Some of our competitors are going for hotels themselves but we target hotel groups.
+Obviously, where you position yourself has different pros and cons.

 In terms of distribution we are not necessarily that strong in SEO.
 People may find our product online but it's not our strategy.
 Instead we're trying to find partners who will introduce us to the right decision maker at hotel groups.
 So, I would say we are doing more traditional sales.

+What advice would you give yourself, if you could go back in time to when you started?
 This is perhaps unusual for a solo founder but if I had to start again I would have tried to find a co-founder.
 I knew it was important, at the time, but I never found anyone.
 If I had found someone on the technical side, I'm not saying it would have been more successful because I don't know.
 Or perhaps I would have let this business go and found something else!
 But when I started the business I put a lot of time and effort into the commercial side.
 If I had someone doing the same on the technical side we would have been able to iterate a few more things and push them to the market.

 It's difficult when you start as a non-technical founder, you always believe in your product, obviously.
 It's the opposite for a technical person, they typically don't know as much about the market and commercial side of the business.